Our approach to transparency

 Applicable tax rate

-- 2 Alternative performance measures: Adjusted measures referred to as alternative performance measures (APMs) which are not defined or specified under the requirements of International Financial Reporting Standards; refer to our 2023 Annual Report’s APMs section beginning on page 282 for definitions, explanation of use and reconciliations and note 2 of the financial statements for reconciliation of Adjusted EBIT/EBITDA.
+- 1 Alternative performance measures: Adjusted measures referred to as alternative performance measures (APMs) which are not defined or specified under the requirements of International Financial Reporting Standards; refer to the Alternative performance measures section beginning on page 254 of our 2024 Annual Report for definitions, explanation of use and reconciliations.

 -